All about...

-Alan was born in Middlesbrough and brought up in South Bank in Eston Urban District, an area full of shipyards, steelworks and yes chemical industries.
-This was the age of 'children were seen and not heard.
-Which probably explains the haircut.
+Alan was born in South Bank, Middlesbrough an area full of industry with shipyards, chemical and steelworks.
+This was the age of 'Children should be seen and not heard', which probably explains the haircut.

 It wasn't till 1980 that Alan was able to put his dreams into reality, with redundancy from British Steel and going college to study Drama and History and become a teacher.
 Despite failing the 11+, Alan was the first and only member of his family to go to university and then went on to gain a Master's Degree in Film and Television Studies at the Institute of Education, London University.